TCabz/pet_peeves/README.md

 * Unsolved Problems
     Where do I begin

-* My Stories & Notes to Self
+*  **My Stories & Notes to Self
-    Wednesday: Eventhough I had my project approved on Wednesday, Started my README.MD.
+*  **Wednesday: Eventhough I had my project approved on Wednesday, Started my README.MD.
-    Thursday: Worked very long day @ my day job.
+*  **Thursday: Worked very long day @ my day job.
 Did not do any coding, basically ate & slept.
-    Friday: Updated the README.MD & started on the to look over the fruits code.
+*  **Friday: Updated the README.MD & started on the to look over the fruits code.
 Made a few changes to tailor the code to the Pet Peeves Website.
 Worked on it for a few hours.
-    Saturday: Worked on the fruits code trying to make it work.
+*  **Saturday: Worked on the fruits code trying to make it work.
 Spent the class time making changes to the code.
 Made vast amounts of changes to the point where it broke & I couldn't figure it out, this approximately 3am Sunday, left it for Sunday.
-    Sunday: I heard from a teammate during the Saturday class that he used the code along from w12d3 as a basis.
+*  **Sunday: Had to go to work early in the morning.
+Started re-coding 10pm.
+I heard from a teammate during the Saturday class that he used the code along from w12d3 as a basis.
 So scrapped the broken fruit files & started the code along.
-    Monday: Worked on code for a couple of hours, then needed to sleep.
+*  **Monday: Worked on code for a couple of hours, then needed to sleep.
-    Tuesday: Lost internet & hard line phone in my house.
+*  **Tuesday: Lost internet & hard line phone in my house.
 My cell reception is sporadic at best.
 But kept on coding without seaching the internet.
-    Wednesday: Call in sick to my day job, nobody repeat that please?
-Internet service was on by 9am.
+Tried to code without the internet, was very slow going.
+*  **Wednesday: Internet service was on by 9am.
+Started to re-code.
+Since, we had a repreive on completing the project, I went to work for a few hours to decrease my workload & manage the Jr. Estimator.
+Coded for a few hours, trying to get Heroku to work.
+*  **Thursday: Was at work at 4am.
+Outcomes tonight, felt very sleepy.
+Did not code.
+*  **Friday: At work again at 4am.
+Did not get home until 12am & started to code.
+*  **Saturday: It's 440am, class starts at 10am, I'm so tired, my eyes are shot, I'm giving up.

 *  **link to my hosted working app**  https://github.com/TCabz/pet_peeves.git

 * Included **sign up/log in** functionality, with **encrypted passwords & an authorization flow**